Spinal Injury Project

 The Cost

 The Nerve Bridge Transplantation and Rehabilitation Human Clinical Trial is a truly inspirational endeavour.
-Through generous supporters like you, our funding partners, philanthropists, and our incredible fundraising community, we have raised the $8.5M needed to commence the trial for 15 people.
+Through generous supporters like you, our funding partners, philanthropists, and our incredible fundraising community, the Foundation has helped raise the $8.5M needed to commence the trial for 15 people.
 This includes a $2M contribution from Queensland Health and $1M from Nicola and Andrew Forrest.

-What is the current status of the Spinal Injury Project Trial?
+What is the current status of the Spinal Injury Project Human Clinical Trial?

 The good news is that we are on track to commence the trial in 2025, subject to the relevant approvals being in place.

 The past year has been dedicated to intensive preparation for the Phase I cell therapy and rehabilitation clinical trial, scheduled to commence recruitment in 2025.
-A key milestone was the appointment of a Contract Research Organisation (CRO), Accelagen Pty Ltd. This involved a rigorous selection process, including a limited tender and careful evaluation of potential companies based on attention to detail, corporate social responsibility, and cost-effectiveness.
-Contract negotiations, while extensive, successfully concluded with the signing of a master services agreement in early September.
+A key milestone was the appointment of a Contract Research Organisation (CRO).

-With this crucial partnership established, we are now actively working with the CRO to advance the development of the clinical trial set up.
-Simultaneously, we are engaging with external stakeholders and vendors such as the rehabilitation providers and companies who will play vital roles in data collection, such as those providing blood tests and radiology services.
+With this crucial partnership established, Griffith University is now actively working with the CRO to advance the development of the clinical trial set up.
+Simultaneously, they are engaging with external stakeholders and vendors such as the rehabilitation providers and companies who will play vital roles in data collection, such as those providing blood tests and radiology services.

 Significant progress has also been made on the regulatory front.
 Ethics applications, protocols and investigator’s brochures have been meticulously prepared and have received approval from the hospital’s HREC committee.
 The trial has also been registered on the Australian New Zealand Clinical Trials Registry.
 Finally, we are currently awaiting the final green light from the hospital’s research governance organisation.
 Once this approval is granted, official recruitment for the trial will begin.